Flu Clinics for 2019/2020 season

 Practice Nurse appointments are also available during this time, but with a longer booking period.
 It is hoped that these changes will address issues for working patients who have to arrange their appointments around work commitments.
 We ask that patients who can attend at other times of the day, leave these appointments free for those who have difficulty attending during working hours.

-In addition, evening , weekend and bank holiday appointments are available under the GP Access scheme detailed at the top of this page under a collaborative agreement with the other practices in our Federation - namely, Brierley Park, Willowbrook, Skegby Family Medical Centre and the Kings Medical Centre.
+In addition, evening , weekend and bank holiday appointments are available under the GP Access scheme detailed at the top of this page under a collaborative agreement with the other practices in our Primary Care Network - namely, Brierley Park, Willowbrook, Skegby Family Medical Centre and the Kings Medical Centre.
 Routine appointments with a GP, Practice Nurse and/or Health Care Assistant are available to book under this scheme.

 - If you are pregnant and beyond 20 weeks (or have just delivered) it is strongly recommended that you have the Pertussis (Whooping Cough) vaccine as recommended by the Department of Health.